ianstormtaylor/superstruct/docs/reference.md

 }
 ```

-Dict structs validate an object's keys and values.
-But, unlike Object structs, they do not enforce a specific set of keys.
+`dict` structs validate an object's keys and values.
+But, unlike `object` structs, they do not enforce a specific set of keys.

 ### `enum`